Barry Lather: Career

-In 2011 and 2012, he worked on the Freestyle Motocross show "Nuclear Cowboyz" tour.
-In 2014, he was creative director for performances by Echosmith, Nick Jonas, The Vamps, and Meghan Trainor at the Nickelodeon Halo Awards.
+In 2011 and 2012, he worked on the hybrid Freestyle Motocross show "Nuclear Cowboyz" tour.
+In 2014, he was creative director for performances by Echosmith, Nick Jonas, The Vamps, and Meghan Trainor at the Nickelodeon Halo Awards...and later performances for The Kid's Choice Awards.
 For the 2016 Grammys, Lather directed Carrie Underwood and Sam Hunt's live mashup performance of "Heartbeat" and "Take Your Time."
-In early 2018, Lather directed the Qiddiya opening ceremony event in Saudi Arabia.
+In early 2018, Lather directed & choreographed the grand opening event for Qiddiya in Saudi Arabia and in 2019 the ground breaking ceremony of the ancient city of Diriyah outside of Riyadh.
 In 2019, Barry was the creative producer for American Idol's season finale show.
-In 2021, he directed a Celebrity Cruise Line classic rock production called Rockumentary that launched in Greece.
-Barry directed Robbie Williams Las Vegas Residency Show at The Wynn, and Carrie Underwood's Residency Show "Reflection" at ResortsWorld in Vegas.
-Recently, Barry worked on Hans Zimmer's European Tour in 2022 and directed Carrie Underwood's The Denim & Rhinestones Tour.
+Barry directed & choreographed two Celebrity Cruise Line shows, a classic rock production called Rockumentary that launched in Greece, and later "Residency" which opened in 2023.
+Barry directed international superstar Robbie Williams Las Vegas Residency Show at The Wynn, and Carrie Underwood's Residency Show "Reflection" at ResortsWorld in Vegas, which ran for 4 years consisting of 72 shows.
+Barry creative directed Carrie Underwood's Stagecoach show production in 2022.
+Recently, Barry worked on Hans Zimmer's European Tours in 2022-2025, directed and co-designed iconic rocker John Fogerty's tour and directed Carrie Underwood's The Denim & Rhinestones Tour.
+Barry creative directed & choreographed Gala Games Live Events in Las Vegas, Los Angeles & Malta with Volo Events.
+In 2025 Barry directed Carrie Underwood's New Year's Rockin' Eve performance in the heart of New York City's Time Square....and John Fogerty's Legacy Tour which kicked off at the iconic Beacon Theater in NYC.